jupyter/tmpnb/README.md

 Usage: orchestrate.py [OPTIONS]

 Options:
+  --allow_origin                   Set the Access-Control-Allow-Origin header.
+                                   Use '*' to allow any origin to access.
+                                   (default None)
   --command                        command to run when booting the image.
 A
                                    placeholder for base_path should be
                                    provided.
 Example: "ipython3 notebook